 And it is unfair, but we will do what we have to do to protect ourselves.

-Yes, Arab allies, to fend off Iran and the terrorist groups that support its interests in the Middle East.
+And we will work with our Arab allies, yes, Arab allies, to fend off Iran and the terrorist groups that support its interests in the Middle East.

-It's it's rightly right home.
+It's right home.

-Uh Israel, I don't think.
+Israel, I don't think.

 Huge.

-You know, Tony Blair, the former British prime minister, has a research center in London that does work on the Middle East, and they just put out a report in 2021, this year, about Iranian militias that are operating in our region.
+You know, Tony Blair, the former British prime minister, has a research center in London that does work on the Middle East.

-And in it they have this incredible sentence that people expected that after the 2015 JCPOA, the Iran deal, that Iran would mellow out, that Iran would become more moderate.
+And in it, they have this incredible sentence that people expected that after the 2015 JCPOA, the Iran deal, that Iran would mellow out, that Iran would become more moderate.

 And they admit that the exact opposite occurred.